Lockheed Martin: 2010s

 On July 20, 2015, Lockheed Martin announced plans to purchase Sikorsky Aircraft from United Technologies Corporation at a cost of $7.1 billion.
 The Pentagon has criticized the acquisition as causing a reduction in competition.
 In November 2015, the acquisition received final approval from the Chinese government, with a total cost of $9 billion.
 Dan Schulz was named the president of Lockheed Martin's Sikorsky company.
 Lockheed Martin has shown sketches for a twin-engine, blended wing body strategic airlifter similar in size to the C-5.
-On March 31, 2015, the US Navy awarded Lockheed Martin a contract worth $362 million for construction of Freedom-class ship LCS 21 and $79 million for advance procurement for LCS 23.
+On March 31, 2015, the US Navy awarded Lockheed Martin a contract worth $362 million for the construction of Freedom-class ship LCS 21 and $79 million for advance procurement for LCS 23.
 The Freedom-class ships are built by Fincantieri Marinette Marine in Marinette, Wisconsin.
-In December 2015, Lockheed won an $867 million seven-year contract to train Australia’s next generation of military pilots.
-There is also an option in the deal to extend this contract across 26 years which would greatly increase the deal’s value.
+In December 2015, Lockheed won an $867 million seven-year contract to train Australia's next generation of military pilots.
+The deal also has the option to extend this contract across 26 years, which would greatly increase the deal's value.

 In August 2016, Canadian Forces Maritime tested an integrated submarine combat system developed by Lockheed Martin.
-The test marked Canada’s first use of the combat system with the MK 48 heavyweight torpedo, variant 7AT.
+The test marked Canada's first use of the combat system with the MK 48 heavyweight torpedo, variant 7AT.
 The same month, a deal to merge Leidos with the entirety of Lockheed Martin's Information Systems & Global Solutions (IS&GS) business came to a close.